Doctoral Program Committee and Course Plan

 A minimum of three full years of graduate study is normally required to complete a program for the degrees Doctor of Philosophy and Doctor of Education.
 The time limit on granting the PhD or EdD degree is ten years from the beginning of the doctoral course work.
 Individual programs may have other deadlines for completion.
 Neither the courses taken nor the time spent in study determines the granting of the degree.

 The final examination is oral.
-It is given by the supervisory committee after the candidate’s studies have been completed and the dissertation has been accepted for examination.
+It is given by the dissertation committee after the candidate’s studies have been completed and the dissertation has been accepted for examination.
 The committee also determines its character and length.
 The examination may be devoted to the special field of the dissertation or to the candidate’s general knowledge, or it may be designed to test judgment and critical powers.

 In the event that members of an oral examining committee are not unanimous regarding the passing of a candidate, the student is to be approved for the degree only if one examiner dissents.
-However, in each case, the dissenting member of the committee will be expected to file a letter of explanation to Graduate Studies.
+However, in each case, the dissenting member of the committee will be expected to file a letter of explanation to the Office of Graduate Studies.